vanessafarraye/dom_exercises/ids/README.md

 - Do the following in the console:

 ## Part 1
-- Use `.getElementById` to grab the element with the ID of `main-heading`.
+- Use `.querySelector` to grab the element with the ID of `main-heading`.
 - Use `.innerHTML` to change the contents of `main-heading` to be "Fun DOM Example".